ricardovolert/ideia-nextjs/README.md

 Thank you!

 Thanks to the incredible [Filipe Deschamps](https://github.com/filipedeschamps/) for teaching me a little about this [subject](https://www.youtube.com/watch?v=EW7m2WIvFgQ&ab_channel=FilipeDeschamps).
+Thanks to [Bruno Bertolini (CodarMe)](https://www.youtube.com/watch?v=cV3q3OnxmA8&ab_channel=CodarMe) for the TailWind tips that it also made available in its [repository](https://github.com/CodarMe/lesson-tailwind-nextjs).

 ## License